nodered/VectraSelect/README.md

 # VectraSelect
-A lightweight library for interactive text selection, specifically designed for AI chatbot interaciton.
+A lightweight library for interactive text selection, specifically designed for AI chatbot interaction.

 ## Features
 - Sentence-level and word-level selection